Strawberries

 weather

-channels and most meteorologists.
+channels and most meteorolog

 The plants seem to be recovering